 - Hydrometer: A hydrometer measures the approximate alcohol levels of your beverage, by comparing the amount of sugar in your mixture before fermenting and after fermenting.
 Here’s my tutorial on how to use a hydrometer.

-- Chemicals: I actually don’t ever use chemicals when making homemade alcohol.
-However, chemicals are frequently used in wine and cider making to ensure fruit ripeness, total acidity, and pH.
+- Chemicals: Chemicals are frequently used in wine and cider making to ensure fruit ripeness, total acidity, and pH.